Sb-CCL/university-notes/3 - Knowledge/Concepts/0 - Lab/Lab 4 - Beam Bending.md

 ## Young's Modulus ($E$)
 ---
 Young's Modulus is a material's **resistance to being stressed**, showing how still or flexible it is.

-For example, a steel rod has a high Young's Modulus compared to rubber band.
+Ex: a steel rod has a high Young's Modulus compared to rubber band.
 $$E = \frac{\sigma}{\epsilon} = \frac{FL_0}{A\Delta L}$$
 Where:
 - $E$ = Young's Modulus (Pa)